C2DH/ranketwo-submissions/lessons/drafts/data.md

 1. Are all these objects “data”?
 2. What kinds of information do these objects contain?
-3. Which of the objects are directly readable by humans, and which ones require technical mediation?
+3. Which of the objects are directly readable by humans, and which ones require technical mediation, i.e. specific machines, software, etc.?

 When Lea makes photos of each object using her phone, can you identify what transformation(s) take place?
 Do you think that Lea constructs data at this stage?
 In what ways?